+HELPING

+OUR

+UNIQUE

+STUDENTS

 EXCEL

+UBUNTU

 -House of Friendship -

-"Do your little bit of good where you are.
-It's those little bits of good put together that overwhelm the world." -besmond Tutu
+"bo your little bit of good where you are.
+It's those little bits of good put ibgether that overwhelm the world." -besmond Tutu

 TIYAGA

 -House of Perseverance-

-"It always seems impossible until it is done." --Nelson Mandela
+"It always seems impossible until it is done."

+--Nelson Mandela

+VALOR

+-House of Courage-

+"Be brave.
+Take risks.
+Nothing can substitute experience." -Paulo Coelho

 KUUMBA

 -House of Creativity

-"A man who has no imagination has no wings." --Muhammad Ali
+"A man who has no imagination has no wings."

+--Muhammad Ali